Scoliosis and Spinal Deformities

 The nurse helps you and your parents with all your questions and your appointments.
 She teaches you how to care for yourself and your brace, gives you a schedule to follow, and helps you plan your day-to-day activities.
 If you are interested she will also help you meet others who wear braces.
 Following a brace program may sound like a lot of work and effort, but if your curve can be controlled with a brace and you can avoid surgery, it will be worth it!

 Some curves do not respond to bracing despite everyone's best efforts, and some curves are just too large to begin with (greater than 45-50 degrees).
 If you have this type of curve, you may need surgery.
-If your doctor recommends surgery, you'll want to think about it seriously and ask many questions.
+If your health care provider recommends surgery, you'll want to think about it seriously and ask many questions.

 Further Information about Surgery: